Knowing these 14 tips will make your entry to Awards look great

 Awards are a good way to raise your profile as a creative, whether you are an individual artist, a professional freelancer or representing an organisation.

-When writing your application, it is crucial to get your achievements across in a clear and compelling way, whilst including all the information that the jury members need to assess your it.
+When writing your application, it is crucial to get your achievements across in a clear and compelling way, whilst including all the information that the jury members need to assess your submission.
 We put together some ideas to increase your chances of a successful entry.

 - Follow the guidelines